gvwilson/thirdbit/src/fiction/bear/index.md

 It being protocol and along like that."

 The prince muttered something under his breath.
-"The cloud won't be any slower than horseback," he told Privarte Rinpa.
+"The cloud won't be any slower than horseback," he told Private Rinpa.
 "And if I'm late, I'll tell the good sergeant it was my fault."

 "Yes, honored," Private Rinpa said glumly.